OT Network Monitoring

 Organizations can strengthen operational technology security by following several best practices:

-• Implement continuous OT monitoring across all critical systems.
+• Implement continuous OT network monitoring across all critical systems.

 • Use passive network monitoring software to avoid operational disruption.